Retaining Scholarship Eligibility

 In some cases, a scholarship may be canceled after it has already disbursed to your student account.
 In this case, you will be left with a balance on your account for which you are responsible.
 You can cover this balance with your own funds or by borrowing additional funding through student loans.

-If your scholarship is canceled and you have extenuating circumstances surrounding your inability to obtain a 3.0 cumulative GPA, you may appeal the cancellation to the Scholarship Committee in writing.
+If your scholarship is canceled and you have extenuating circumstances surrounding your inability to obtain the necessary cumulative GPA, you may appeal the cancellation to the Scholarship Committee in writing.

 Appeals must be received by the deadline established by the Office of Financial Management; deadlines are included in the emailed notification of scholarship cancellation.